Jocowski/democracy-mod-maker/README.md

 # Democracy 4 - Mod Maker

-An unofficial web application for exploring and understanding Democracy 4's data structure to help with creating custom mods.
+A comprehensive unofficial web application for creating, managing, and exporting custom mods for Democracy 4.
+Features advanced policy management, multilingual support, and professional-grade modding tools.

 ## 🎮 About

-This application provides a user-friendly interface to browse and analyze the game data from Democracy 4, including policies, dilemmas, and other game elements.
-It's designed to help modders understand the game's structure and create better custom content.
+This application provides a comprehensive, professional-grade interface for creating and managing Democracy 4 mods.
+From policy creation and multilingual translations to mod export and data analysis, it offers everything needed to create high-quality custom content for Democracy 4.

 ## ⚠️ Important Notice